netscaler/netscaler-k8s-ingress-controller/simplified-deployment-usecases/ DNS-configuration.md

     ```

-## Configuring Wildcard domains in NetScaler using Citrix ingress controller
+## Configuring Wildcard domains in NetScaler using Netscaler ingress controller

-Using the Wildcard DNS CRD, you can configure wildcard DNS domains on a Netscaler using Citrix Ingress Controller.
+Using the Wildcard DNS CRD, you can configure wildcard DNS domains on a Netscaler using Netscaler ingress controller.
-The Wildcard DNS CRD is available in the Citrix ingress controller GitHub repo at  [wildcarddnsentry.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/crd/wildcard-dns/wildcarddnsentry.yaml) .
+The Wildcard DNS CRD is available in the Netscaler ingress controller GitHub repo at  [wildcarddnsentry.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/crd/wildcard-dns/wildcarddnsentry.yaml) .
 The Wildcard DNS CRD provides attributes for the various options that are required to configure wildcard DNS entries on NetScaler.

 The following are the attributes provided in the Wildcard DNS CRD: